 I'm pretty sure that Baars and McWhorter are entirely mistaken.
 Maybe Baars talks to himself all the time, and maybe McWhorter himself sees images of written words while he talks (there's reason to be skeptical of both claims), but I've investigated such things as carefully as I know how and become convinced that most people (let alone all people) do not do such things.

 My aim is not to criticize Baars and McWhorter; their comments are typical of claims that many others make about inner experience.
-Instead, I wish to draw your attention to the theme of this series of blogs: most people (including psychologists and consciousness scientists and quite likely you, dear reader), don't know the characteristics of their own and others' inner experience.
-Otherwise, there would be editors, reviewers, readers saying "Bernie!
+Instead, I wish to draw your attention to the theme of this series of blog posts: Most people (including psychologists and consciousness scientists and quite likely you), don't know the characteristics of their own and others' inner experience.
+Otherwise, there would be editors, reviewers, and readers saying "Bernie!
 I don't talk to myself every moment!"
 "John!
-I don't see written words when I talk!"?
+I don't see written words when I talk!"

 But as far as I know, you and science are not in a position to say that.

-A: You make my point: Psychological science, and probably most readers of this blog, don't know the main features of experience.
+A: You make my point: Psychological science, and probably most readers of this blog post, don't know the main features of experience.
 And it's not that the remaining phenomena are minor, in fourth and fifth place after inner speech, inner seeing, and feeling.
 All five are in basically a five-way tie for first place.
-I'll describe features 4 and 5 are in subsequent blogs; in the meantime, I urge you to commit yourself to your speculation: send yourself a text (or jot down) a few words describing what you think are the fourth and fifth main phenomena of inner experience.
-Don't feel bad if you find that difficult-you're in good company.
+I'll describe features four and five in subsequent posts; in the meantime, I urge you to commit yourself to your speculation: Send yourself a text (or jot down) a few words describing what you think are the fourth and fifth main phenomena of inner experience.
+Don't feel bad if you find that difficult, you're in good company.